This Mom-of-Two Cannot Thank Dr. Seckin Enough

 Surgery with Dr. Seckin

-Surgery with Seckin lasted four hours, and multiple biopsies tested positive endometriosis.
+Surgery with Seckin lasted four hours, and multiple biopsies tested positive for endometriosis.

 “It was all over the place,” recalls Reckman.